kawangwong/handtracking_mouse/README.md

 For now, I want to improve on some of the smoothness of the mouse movements as the program detects changes on a pixel level that can affect user experience since the detection of the data is converted from a small number to larger number in resolution.
 You can see in the code that the base camera input is 640x480 and upscaled to a higher resolution when used with a higher resolution screen.

 I also wanted to do gesture based digit tracking button clicks, but due to the jumpiness already and the high level of resource intense, I tried to lean down the use of as many resources as possible.

+<h2>Learned</h2>

+From this, I learned more about data manipulation through the use of converting enumerables to string and string iteration.
+I've learned new built in methods such as `dir` to help debut and further understand libraries that have little documentation available.
+Last I've learned how to utilize return statements in a more efficient manner, which can help with future projects.

+<h3>Thanks</h3>

+I wanted to thank my classmate [Hector](https://www.linkedin.com/in/hector6921) for helping me troubleshoot some of the issues that I ran into regarding enumerable classes that are exist in this library and how data is placed.
+Hector is also exploring some of these applications now in the browser space as a result of looking at this project, so you should definitely check out his [work](https://github.com/hector6921).

 <h1>Disclaimer</h1>
 This is just a software used as a showcase and possible use in practical applications.
 I have not tested this as a use in a commercial setting and i take no responsibiliity for